agda/agda/doc/user-manual/language/mutual-recursion.lagda.rst

     constructor `Nat : U
     El `Nat = Nat

-    -- Btw we now how pair values in a record record _×_ A B where
+    -- Btw we know how to pair values in a record record _×_ A B where
       constructor _,_
       inductive